 The answer may be yes.

 Compare custom coding a website to creating one on Wix.
 You already have a business to run, teaching yourself to code would not be the best use of your time.
 This is the situation for many business owners and therefore they opt for the Wix version or another drag and drop web builder.

 The time value of a drag and drop is clear.
 And as these web builders improve over time the value of paying for custom coding drops severely.
-After all, if a Wix site can rank just as easily as a custom built site, why not pay Wix the $300 annually and have them take care of the back end.
+After all, if a Wix site can rank just as easily as a custom built site and have solid reviews, why not pay Wix the $300 annually and have them take care of the back end.
 You also usually get some sort of customer service.